Carlover101/python-docs/index.md

   print(a / 2)
   print(b / 2)
 ```
-- *a* will give you an error because Python thinks you are trying to divide a string.
+- *print(a / 2)* will give you an error because Python thinks you are trying to divide a string.
 But, *b* will print 2 because it is an integer and functions as so.

 ### Floats: